dart-lang/webdev/webdev/README.md

                                   (defaults to "localhost")

-    --launch-in-chrome            Automatically launches your application in
+    --[no-]launch-in-chrome       Automatically launches your application in
                                   Chrome with the debug port open.
-Use chrome-debug-port to specify a specific port.
+Use chrome-debug-port to specify a specific port
+                                  to attach to an already running chrome instance instead.

     --log-requests                Enables logging for each request to the server.